 The colors here are spot on for a warm neutral Fall holiday.
 You can complement this with more white pumpkin decor from this post, too.

-You can find this Fall Garland centerpiece on Etsy.
+You can find this classy Fall Garland centerpiece on Etsy.

-On their own, these candles could do just fine as a simple centerpiece for your Thanksgiving table.
+On their own, these candle pillars could do just fine as a simple centerpiece for your Thanksgiving table.

-But I’d really like to see them nestled into a long garland, up and down the table.
+But I’d really like to see them surrounding a beautiful bowl filled with acorns, pinecones, and berries.
 I especially like these candles for this because they are flameless.

-You can find these Fall Candles on Amazon.
+You can find these Fall Leaves Candles on Amazon.

 Sometimes you want to buck the trends and pick a color scheme that is non-traditional.
 Especially with the Fall holidays.
 Orange and brown is not for everybody.